 kubectl label nodes

 command to change the label value or use the label management feature to change the node label on the Nodes page in the ACK console.
 This prevents potential issues.
-For more information, see the Issues that may occur if you use the kubectl label nodes command or use the label management feature to change label values in the ACK console section of the "Labels for enabling GPU scheduling policies" topic.
+For more information about these potential issues, see Issues that may occur if you use the kubectl label nodes command or use the label management feature to change label values in the ACK console.
 We recommend that you configure GPU sharing based on node pools.
-For more information, see the Configure GPU scheduling policies for node pools section of the "Labels for enabling GPU scheduling policies" topic.
+For more information, see Configure GPU scheduling policies for node pools.

 Step 3: Add GPU-accelerated nodes